Analysis | We ranked presidential candidates based on their campaign websites’ error pages

 Below is a completely subjective ranking of presidential campaigns’ error pages.
 In case you’re wondering, yes, we did this last election cycle.
 Here’s how the 2016 presidential candidates measured up.

-Some production notes: Former Colorado governor John Hickenlooper doesn’t have a 404 page.
-Participation awards go to New York Mayor Bill de Blasio, Julián Castro, Rep. Tulsi Gabbard, Rep. Tim Ryan, author Marianne Williamson and businessman Andrew Yang for having the bare minimum of a 404 error page without the flair needed to make it on the list.
+Some production notes: Participation awards go to New York Mayor Bill de Blasio, Julián Castro, Rep. Tulsi Gabbard, Rep. Tim Ryan, author Marianne Williamson and businessman Andrew Yang for having the bare minimum of a 404 error page without the flair needed to make it on the list.

 Schultz built Starbucks into the empire it is today, and he’s been considering a run for president as an independent.
 Schultz starts off the list with a simple — if predictable — reference to what he’s known for.